 Submittee Questions Responses from Ministry of

-5 4 6 Q 03110113 Education & School
+242 Q 03110113 Education & School

 Principals:

 Our programmes are totally different.
 We are offering national qualifications.
 The vocational schools are not offering national qualifications, we are offering national qualifications and this is recognised.
 At the moment, if we take an MOE two year programme in vocational school, they will do trade certificate again.
 We are providing 50 per cent of the trade certificate, that is, Certificate IV and Certificate V, we are offering 50 per cent of it to the students at the moment.
 In vocational, they have to start up again.
 The shift here is that, we are preparing students that after Year 10, they do a one-year programme, and they can go to the workforce or proceed to do Trade Certificate from Level III

 to Level IV.

-PUBLIC CONSULTA ATIONS - NADROGA/NAVOSA PROV
+ATIONS - NADROGA/NAVOSA PROV INCE

-DAY 1 - TUESDAY,
+DAY 1 - TUESDAY, 11 TH AUGUST, 2015

 Hon.
 A.T.
 Vadei The approval to absorb students to nearby schools, has there been any confirmation from these schools?
 Response from the Senior Education Officer: The Ministry officials approached the Principals of the nearby schools, and they have been assured that these schools can take on additional students.
 Also visited Navosa Central College, Principal assured that they can take in a good number of students.
 NCC had also received a grant to improve and built hostel facility, so the School can cater for more boarders as well.

 Does the Province have safety nets, for students who dropout from the In some cases, students have dropped out of school early in

 Submittee Questions Responses from Ministry of

-Bublintee Questions Education & School
+Subilitie Questions Education & School

 Principals:

 mainstream, so that they are channelled Form 4, but because of

 again into the mainstream?
 Government's Compulsory

 Education Programme, School

 Principals have been requested

 to take back these students

 who have left school for a year

 or so.

-Han M I agreeme Has there been an analysis conducted to

 Hon.
 M. Leawere Has there been an analysis conducted to Response from the Senior

-find out what is the cause of the students Education Officer:
+Hom.
+W. Deawere find out what is the cause of the students Education Officer:

+Education Officer.

-moving away from Nadroga/Navosa,
+moving away from Nadroga/Navosa, 77

 compared to the schools that have big Yes, comparative analysis with

 numbers? all other schools have been

 done, and for the last two

 years, the Navosa Central

 College has gone up with 100

-1

 per cent passes, about 50 per

 cent in Form 6 and 50 per cent

 in Form 7, and looking at the

 School roll of NNHS, 15 per

+-

 cent of these students are from

-Navosa.
+N. C. ID.
+XX Navosa.

 Mr. S. Toroca What would happen to the students from Response from the Senior

 the other schools and vocational Education Officer:

 centres?
-Zaucation officer.

-centres: For the technical college

 For the technical college,

 students from the vocational

 centres will be joining the

 technical college.

 Hon.
 V.K.
 Will the technical college be Response from Senior

 Bhatnagar recognised?
 Education Officer:

+Duamagai recognised: Daucanon Officer.

 The recognition is higher.
 The

-Higher Education Commission
+The recognition is higher.
+The Higher Education Commission

+•
-recognises the technical college

-higher than the vocational
+recognises the technical college higher than the vocational

 centres.

+centres.

+And in tarms of whom they will

-And, in terms of where they will
+And, in terms of where they will be

 do their practical, that will be

 done in consultation with the

-DAVA MEDNECO AN 12TH AUGUST 2015 employers.
+DATA MEDICA ANY 12TH ALICHICE 2015 employers.

 DAY 2 - WEDNESDAY, 13 TH AUGUST, 2015